vickyzhang7/Real-or-Fake-Facts/README.md

 Project Summary:

-This project is a full-stack web development endeavor with the goal of creating a user-friendly news sharing platform.
-Users are able to post news and evaluate content based on its appeal through voting.
+This project is a full-stack web development endeavor with the goal of creating a user-friendly news-sharing platform.
+Users are able to post news and news links, then evaluate content based on its appeal through voting.
 The project encompasses both front-end and back-end technologies, along with the implementation of various features.

 **Key Highlights**: